 Have fun in Guadalajara without worrying!

 Guadalajara is a fun city, especially for young travelers so do your best to enjoy it.
 The nightlife is very vibrant and there are always interesting people everywhere!

 These cafes are made for digital nomads so the office setting is very comfortable.
 I even challenged myself to go to different cafes every day because there are lots of them!

 It’s also nice to walk at night at the Chapultepec (city center) because it’s a good way of seeing the Guadalajara lifestyle.
 Street food vendors, stalls selling Mexican souvenirs, lots and lots of street performers, etc.

-Of course, I’ve had my share of late-nights in Guadalajara which I did a lot with friends.
+Of course, I’ve had my share of late nights in Guadalajara which I did a lot with friends.
 Having local friends really makes a difference when you travel.

 According to my research, there are still a lot of cartel wars in Guadalajara but while I was there for a whole month, I didn’t really feel it.

-Take the Uber all the time
+Take Uber all the time

 Again, if you are completely alone, Uber is your best way to go around Guadalajara.
 If you are with a group, I find walking a great way to explore this city.

 Do not leave your stuff unattended

-Petty theft or pickpocket is ‘medium-risk’ in Guadalajara.
+Petty theft or pickpocket is ‘medium-risk in Guadalajara.
 Avoid wearing flashy jewelry (thank God I don’t do this) or anything that will attract thieves.
-Personally, I’ve walked around Guadalajara carrying all my camera gears but I was never robbed.
+Personally, I’ve walked around Guadalajara carrying all my camera gear but I was never robbed.

 Consider your source

 For me, I always connect with locals or the embassy to get valuable information.
 Otherwise, the people around me will just always say Guadalajara is not safe – and I refuse to believe that.
 I need to see it for myself!
 Make sure that your source is a local or someone who has been to Guadalajara.

-How to meet locals in Guadalajara
+🤝🏽 How to meet people in Guadalajara Mexico

 Guadalajara is full of young people so most of them are very approachable.
 I even got a lot of free drinks just by sitting alone!

 Finally, if you visit the Chapultepec area on weekends, there is a free dance lesson (by donation) that is happening and there’s a lot of them.
-As you’ve already seen on Instagram, I love dancing so one Saturday, while I was walking alone at the center, I saw this group dancing on the streets.
+As you’ve already seen on Instagram, I love dancing!!!
+One Saturday, while I was walking alone at the center, I saw this group dancing on the streets.

 If you’re visiting Guadalajara, I can definitely connect you to my friends.
 I’ve introduced blog readers to my local friends a lot and they were always willing to accommodate.
 Just get in touch via e-mail or send a DM via Instagram, @psimonmyway.